Beating the Harmonic lower bound for online bin packing: Abstract

 \section{Abstract}

 In the online bin packing problem, items of sizes in $(0,1]$ arrive online to be packed into bins of size 1.
 The goal is to minimize the number of used bins.
-In this paper, we present an online bin packing algorithm with asymptotic competitive ratio of \finalratio, which constitutes the first improvement over the algorithm {\Hpp} in fifteen years and reduces the gap to the lower bound by roughly 15\%.
+In this paper, we present an online bin packing algorithm with asymptotic competitive ratio of \finalratio.
+This is the first improvement in fifteen years and reduces the gap to the lower bound by 15\%.
 Within the well-known {\SuperH} framework, no competitive ratio below 1.58333 can be achieved.

 We make two crucial changes to that framework.
 First, some of our algorithm's decisions depend on \emph{exact sizes} of items, instead of only their types.
 In particular, for each item with size in $(1/3,1/2]$, we use its exact size to determine if it can be packed together with an item of size greater than $1/2$.
-Second, we carefully mark it depending on how it ends up packed, and use these marks to bound how many bins of a certain kind can exist in the optimal solution.
-This gives us better lower bounds on the optimal solution value.
+Second, we add constraints to the linear programs considered by Seiden, in order to better lower bound the optimal solution.
+These extra constraints are based on marks that we give to items based on how they are packed by our algorithm.
+We show that for each input, there exists a single weighting function that can upper bound the competitive ratio on it.